Schinzel/web-blocks/src/main/kotlin/io/schinzel/web/README.md

 - Parameters are converted from camelCase to kebab-case

 ## Sample
-Start the main file in `io.schinzel.sample.web.main`
+Start the main file in `io.schinzel.samples.web.main`

 URLs:
 - http://127.0.0.1:5555/my-page